-Conventional bank licensees must have appropriate risk management systems to determine whether a customer is a Politically Exposed Person ('PEP'), both at the time of establishing business relations and thereafter on a periodic basis.
-Licensees must utilize publicly available databases and information to establish whether a customer is a PEP.
+Conventional bank licensees must have appropriate risk management systems to determine whether a customer or beneficial owner is a Politically Exposed Person ('PEP') or a person who is or has been entrusted with a prominent function by an international organisation, both at the time of establishing business relations and thereafter on a periodic basis.
+Conventional bank licensees must utilise publicly available databases and information to establish whether a customer is a PEP.